nejlaasimovic/nejlaasimovic.github.io/index.md

 author_profile: true
 ---

 Welcome!
-I am a Postdoctoral Fellow at the University of Pennsylvania (Institute for the Study of Citizens and Politics).
-In the Fall of 2024, I will be joining Georgetown University’s McCourt School of Public Policy as an Assistant Professor of Computational Social Science.
+I am an Assistant Professor in Computational Social Science at Georgetown University’s McCourt School of Public Policy.
+Prior to joining Georgetown, I was a Postdoctoral Fellow at the University of Pennsylvania (Institute for the Study of Citizens and Politics).

 My research examines the interplay between digital technologies and intergroup relations within deeply divided societies globally.
 My work has been published in the *Proceedings of the National Academy of Sciences*, <em>Research & Politics</em>, and <em>Political Science Research & Methods</em>.
 I was formerly a recipient of <em>the United States Institute of Peace-Minerva fellowship</em>, <em>the 2022 Meta PhD Research fellowship</em>, and <em>the National Science Foundation Dissertation Improvement fellowship</em>.